lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

   version: 1.0

 # Define condition under the `checks` section, each check consists of
 # an expression.
-The checks results are evalauated and used as conditions
+The checks results are evaluated and used as conditions
 # for the next section `automations`.
 # Checks expressions are wrapped with double curly braces and includes a
 # context variable like `files` and filter like `length`.